Empathy Languages

 Receiving

-Creating space through attentive listening and curious questions.
+Creating space through attentive listening and genuine curiosity.

 1